-This recipe for roasted eggplant hummus with za’atar, a middle eastern spice mix, is a delicious spin on everyone’s favorite dip.
-The golden, richly flavored roasted eggplant blends perfectly with the sumac and oregano in the za’atar, and a dollop of yogurt adds creaminess.
+This recipe for roasted eggplant hummus with za'atar, a middle eastern spice mix, is a delicious spin on everyone's favorite dip.
+The golden, richly flavored roasted eggplant blends perfectly with the za'atar, and a dollop of vegan yogurt adds creaminess.
 Serve with pita or any chunky flatbread or crudites.
 A vegan, soy-free, nut-free and gluten-free recipe.

 I have made this recipe so many times now, I can make it blindfolded, although probably not a great idea, that.
 It does take a little more work than making your plain old hummus in that you have to roast the eggplants, but all I do is cut a large eggplant in half, put it cut side down on a foil-lined baking sheet, and pop it in my toaster oven for 30 minutes at 450 degrees.
 The eggplant roasts up all lovely and golden, and I can scoop out the creamy flesh and pop it into the blender with the other ingredients.
 In seconds, I am all set to tuck into a silky, delicious, flavorful hummus.

 Although I used the large, bulbous globe eggplant in this recipe, you can use any kind.
 In fact, I prefer making it with the slender, thin-skinned Japanese or Chinese eggplants.
 When I use those, I roast them up in the toaster too, checking after 20 minutes to see if they are done, and then toss them into the blender, skin and all.

 I don't add any olive oil to this recipe, because, frankly, it doesn't need it.
 While there's no denying olive oil adds great flavor to hummus, there's already so much going here flavor-wise with the eggplant and the za'atar, it'd be a bit like gilding the lily.
 Plus, bonus, you save on the fat calories.